raidionics/Raidionics-Slicer/README.md

 2.1 Download 3DSlicer for your running Operating System at https://download.slicer.org/ (running on stable 4.11).

 2.2 Download the Raidionics plugin code:
-* release candidate with name .... on the right-hand panel (Github repo).
+* release candidate with name Raidionics-Slicer on the right-hand panel (Github repo).
 Or
-* git clone --single-branch --branch master https://github.com/dbouget/Slicer-Raidionics.git /path/to/folder/.
+* git clone --single-branch --branch master https://github.com/dbouget/Raidionics-Slicer.git /path/to/folder/.

 2.3 Download and install Docker (see Section 3).